UC San Diego Health – La Jolla9300 Campus Point Drive

 Jacobs Medical Center at UC San Diego Health is a 245-bed advanced medical center, named in recognition of a $75 million gift from the Joan and Irwin Jacobs family.

-The 10-story, 509,500-square-foot advanced medical center opened on Nov.
+The 10-story, 509,500-square-foot facility opened on Nov.
 20, 2016.
-It features leading-edge surgical services, cancer care, clinical trials, birthing options and more.
+Its medical services include advanced surgery, cancer care, cardiac rehabilitation, clinical trials, birthing options and more.
 Its striking architectural design is complemented by a 150-piece

 - Dedicated to complex surgical procedures, including MRI-guided gene therapy for brain cancer, heated intraperitoneal chemotherapy (HIPEC) for abdominal cancers, complex spine and joint reconstruction, and delicate microsurgery to restore voice and hearing

 - 10 operating rooms (ORs), including a four-OR intraoperative imaging suite with an MRI machine and mobile CT scanner, designed to support the most advanced brain and spine surgeries.
 The ORs were designed with input from UC San Diego Center for the Future of Surgery.

 - Intensive care unit (ICU) with 36 private rooms, each with a private bathroom and foldout bed for family members

 - Up to 108 private beds for patients with any type of cancer.
 This nearly doubles UC San Diego Health's ability to provide inpatient care to those receiving treatment at Moores Cancer Center, an outpatient-only facility and the region’s only National Cancer Institute-designated Comprehensive Cancer Center.

 - Sixth floor largely dedicated to the Blood and Marrow Transplantation Program, jointly sponsored with Sharp HealthCare.
 A full-floor air-filtration system enables immunocompromised patients to leave their treatment rooms to walk, exercise in a gym, and visit family and friends.